Purbaya Yudhi Sadewa: Career in government

-In March 2015, Purbaya Yudhi Sadewa was appointed as Deputy III for Strategic Issues Management in the Presidential Staff Office of the Republic of Indonesia by Chief of Presidential Staff Luhut Binsar Pandjaitan.
+In March 2015, Purbaya was appointed as Deputy III for Strategic Issues Management in the Presidential Staff Office of the Republic of Indonesia by Chief of Presidential Staff Luhut Binsar Pandjaitan.
 He held that post until September 2015.
 Later in November 2015, he was appointed as Special Staff for Economic Affairs to the Coordinating Minister for Political, Legal and Security Affairs, a position he held until July 2016.

-In 2016, Purbaya Yudhi Sadewa returned to the Coordinating Ministry for Economic Affairs, where he was appointed Deputy Chair of the Task Force for Handling and Resolving Cases (Debottlenecking), better known as “Pokja IV” (June 2016 – 2020).
+In 2016, Purbaya returned to the Coordinating Ministry for Economic Affairs, where he was appointed Deputy Chair of the Task Force for Handling and Resolving Cases (Debottlenecking), better known as “Pokja IV” (June 2016 – 2020).
 Later, he was transferred to the Coordinating Ministry for Maritime Affairs as Special Staff for Economic Affairs (July 2016–May 2018).
 He was then promoted to Deputy for Coordination of Maritime Sovereignty and Energy at the Coordinating Ministry for Maritime Affairs and Investment, a role he held from May 2018 to June 2020.
 In June 2020, he shifted roles within that same coordinating ministry.

 Purbaya was sworn in as Chair of the Board of Commissioners of the Indonesia Deposit Insurance Corporation (LPS) for the 2020-2025 term on 23 September 2020.
 He was later appointed Minister of Finance of the Republic of Indonesia to replace Sri Mulyani Indrawati on 8 September 2025.